WMO reveals global greenhouse levels rose in 2023

 It also noted that from 1990 to 2023, “the warming impact on the climate from long-lived greenhouse gases increased by over 51 percent, with CO2 alone contributing to 81 percent of that rise.”
 This pattern is expected to persist unless there is a drastic cut in emissions.

-Meanwhile, the organization’s annual Greenhouse Gas Bulletin found that CO2 concentrations have risen by 11.4 percent in 20 years.
+Meanwhile, the organization’s annual Greenhouse Gas Bulletin found that CO2 concentrations have climbed by 11.4 percent in 20 years.
 Despite the growing number of initiatives for sustainability, more action is needed to help reach the ambitious Paris Agreement goals.

 "The bulletin warns that we face a potential vicious cycle.
 Wildfires could release more carbon emissions into the atmosphere, whilst the warmer ocean might absorb less CO2.
 Consequently, more CO2 could stay in the atmosphere to accelerate global warming.
 These climate feedbacks are critical concerns to human society," WMO Deputy Secretary-General Ko Barrett stated.